Periodontal Examinations and Treatments

 Gingivitis, Periodontitis, And Advanced Periodontitis

-Gum disease is caused by oral bacteria building up between your teeth and gums.
-This bacteria slowly attacks the gum tissue and begins to infect and destroy it.
-The first stage of periodontal disease is called “gingivitis”.
-During this stage, the damage to your teeth and gums is typically reversible with proper care and oral hygiene.
+Gum disease happens when tiny germs build up between your teeth and gums.
+These germs slowly attack and harm your gums.
+The first stage is called “gingivitis.”
+Luckily, at this stage, we can fix the damage to your teeth and gums with good care and cleaning.

 Recognizing The Symptoms Of Periodontal Disease